Tiendesitas: Exhibits

 An area in Tiendesitas is dedicated to special trade shows, exhibits, and unique Filipino cultural presentations that are scheduled year-round.
-The Tiendesitas opening in September 2005 began with a week-long Bonsai exhibit at the People's Village and was followed in October by an antiques exhibit.
+The Tiendesitas opening in September 2005 began with a week-long Bonsai exhibit at the People's Village and was followed in October by an antique exhibit.

 Calesa Rides

 Shoppers can take calesa rides through the complex.
 During the opening, there were only three calesas available.
 Since then, more calesas have been operating in the area.

 Entertainment

 Tiendesitas provides live entertainment daily starting at 8:30 PM.
 Live bands perform in the middle of Tiendesitas.
-On Sundays, along with the live band, the Bughaw Cultural Dance Group regularly performs, allowing visitors to witness traditional Filipino dances.
+On Sundays, along with the live band, the Bughaw Cultural Dance Group regularly performs – allowing visitors to witness traditional Filipino dances.